 WAIT FOR ME – Three cultures and the dreaming.
-The pleasure is the treasure.
+Your pleasure is the treasure.

 This painting is an experiment in mixed media painting from a Northland, New Zealand photo from the 1980s.
 I used airbrush inks, watercolor, and oil paints.

-The painting helped me find new expression in mixed media and exploration of indigenous art.
+The painting helped me find new expressions in mixed media and exploration of indigenous art.

-- Observing the free and playful attitudes of children caused me to think of the pleasures they were anticipating.
-Bundled up in the heart of holiday mode pleasure is impatience, joy, competition, leadership, excitement, and memories.
-That observation captured summertime memories for me in Australia and New Zealand causing me to show some of my own journeys beach experiences.
+- The free and playful attitudes of children caused me to think of their anticipated pleasures.
+Bundled up in holiday mode pleasure generally reflect impatience, joy, competition, leadership, and excitement, leading to a bundle of memories.
+Capturing summertime memories in Australia and later adulthood in New Zealand stirred many of my own beach experiences.

 - The inclusion of indigenous art added in 2016, supports my European Pakeha (NZ Maori for the white man) art inheritance.
 I personally love indigenous art and storytelling in their symbolism.
 An inquisitive mind wants to discover the hidden mysteries of cultural traditions in form, color, and design.
 All art has a story to tell …. no matter what the culture.

-- I used the pearl symbolism as an allegory of the childlike dreamed desires.
-A want is fulfilled only when you give up something else to pursue a dream.
+- I used the pearl symbolism as an allegory of the childlike dreaming desires.
+The allegory in “The pearl of great price” is to give up something once precious to pursue a new dream.

-- The Pearl is a treasure and what we treasure we dream of.
-The children were dreaming of the excitement anticipated in waves.
+- The Pearl is a treasure many dreams are made of.
+The children were dreaming of the excitement anticipated in boogie boarding waves.
 A treasured want.

 - The “Wait for Me” is part of the pleasure and tension of chasing after the dream.
-A leader and followers all have dreams, including the animal kingdom.
-All creation reflects desires or passions according to the species’ DNA.
+The leader and all followers have dreams, including the animal kingdom which reflects desires and DNA embedded instincts according to their species.

-The pearl as an allegory for rest in want
+The pearl is an allegory for desired pleasure and rest

-For a high percentage of families in Australia and New Zealand, this is an anticipated highlight in the summer holidays.
-Most people expect pleasure as a climax to a year of hard labor.
-This pleasure is to kick back and relax, find rest for weary souls who chase for fulfillment in the daily treadmill of life.
+For a high percentage of families in Australia and New Zealand, summer is an anticipated highlight to look forward to.
+Most expect pleasure as a climax to a year of hard labor.
+The anticipated pleasure is to kick back, play, relax and find rest for weary souls from the daily treadmill of life.